saisusmithainavolu/IOT_CourseClasswork/LWM2M_Setup/README.md

     - navagate with tabs to <ok> and press enter
     - install should begin using apt scripts

-## Experiments ##
+## Experiments Performed ##

-I ran the bootstrap server, created objects in the dietPi client and used wireshark to analyze the protocols
+I ran the bootstrap server, created LWM2M objects in the dietPi client and used wireshark to analyze the protocols.
+Detailed explanation is present in [EXPERIMENTS](https://github.com/saisusmithainavolu/VU_FALL22_IOT_SI/blob/main/LWM2M_Setup/Experiments.md)